MicrosoftDocs/azure-stack-docs/azure-stack/hci/concepts/physical-network-requirements.md

 ## Network traffic and architecture

-This section is predominantly for network administrators.

 Azure Stack HCI can function in various data center architectures including 2-tier (Spine-Leaf) and 3-tier (Core-Aggregation-Access).
-This section refers more to concepts from the Spine-Leaf topology that is commonly used with workloads in hyper-converged infrastructure such as Azure Stack HCI.
+This section refers to concepts from the Spine-Leaf topology that is commonly used with workloads in hyper-converged infrastructure such as Azure Stack HCI.

 ## Network models

 Network traffic can be classified by its direction.
-Traditional Storage Area Network (SAN) environments are heavily North-South where traffic flows from a compute tier to a storage tier across a Layer-3 (IP) boundary.
-Hyperconverged infrastructure is more heavily East-West where a substantial portion of traffic stays within a Layer-2 (VLAN) boundary.
+Traditional Storage Area Network (SAN) environments are predominantly North-South where traffic flows from a compute tier to a storage tier across a Layer-3 (IP) boundary.
+Hyperconverged infrastructure is predominantly East-West where a substantial portion of traffic stays within a Layer-2 (VLAN) boundary.

 > [!IMPORTANT]
->We highly recommend that all cluster nodes in a site are physically located in the same rack and connected to the same top-of-rack (ToR) switches.
+> We highly recommend that all cluster nodes in the same cluster site are physically located in the same rack and connected to the same top-of-rack (ToR) switches.

 ### North-South traffic for Azure Stack HCI